futoin/specs/draft/ftn5_iface_http_integration.md

 * `application/vnd.futoin+cbor` for CBOR coding
 * `application/vnd.futoin+msgpack` for MessagePack coding

-HTTP server must always accept both unofficial and official MIME types.
-Response MIME-type must be "vnd." prefixed only if request "Content-Type" and/or "Accept" headers include "vnd." prefix.
+HTTP server must always accept both unofficial and official MIME/media types.
+Response type must be "vnd." prefixed only if request "Content-Type" and/or "Accept" headers include "vnd." prefix.
+This requirement is kept for backward compatibility of v1 series.

 # 3. Misc. technical details